OH1TR/WinApiMapper/README.md

-# Dumps Windows API struct with offsets, field names and types.
+# Dumps structure of Windows API struct.

 Injects type from command-line to template C program.
 Compiles the program with debug information.
 Reads debug information and dumps content of that type.